PTV-Group/leaflet-ptv-developer/README.md

 <a name="tilelayerxserver"></a>
 ### L.TileLayer.XServer

-The Layer class `L.TileLayer.XServer` can be used to make xServer elements clickable or request a tile with specific parameters.
+The Layer class `L.TileLayer.XServer` can be used to make xServer elements clickable or request tiles with specific parameters.

 #### Additional options